Holidays and Mental Health Tips

 After the holidays are over and things become more manageable, the timing might be better to begin a program of recovery.

-Hopefully these tips for managing mental health and the holidays can make this time of year more enjoyable for anyone prone to the holiday blues.
+Hopefully these tips for managing the holidays and mental health can make this time of year more enjoyable for anyone prone to the holiday blues.